American Epilepsy Society

 (c) The Board shall determine the date and place of the annual meeting, and shall announce its decision to the Society at the time of the preceding annual meeting.

 (d) The Board may, at its discretion, call a special meeting of the Society at any time.
-It may call a special meeting upon the receipt of a written request signed by three or more of the Active Members of the Society.
+It may call a special meeting upon the receipt of a written request signed by one-third or more of the Active and Professional Members of the Society.

-(e) The Board may establish, appoint, eliminate or delegate to the President the duty to establish, appoint, or eliminate such new Standing Committees, Ad Hoc Committees and/or Task Force groups as it may deem necessary.
-Such appointments shall be for a term of one year, with subsequent appointments to be made as determined in the action establishing the Committee.
+(e) The Board may establish, appoint, eliminate or delegate to the President the duty to establish, appoint, or eliminate such new Standing Committees, Task Force or work groups as it may deem necessary.
+Such appointments shall be for the terms established in governance policies, with subsequent appointments to be made as determined in the action establishing the Committee.

 (f) The Board shall determine the annual dues.

 5.03.
 Meetings of the Board.
-The Board shall meet annually just prior to the annual meeting of the Society.
+The Board shall meet annually just prior to the annual meeting of the Societyand at such other times as they determine during the year.
 Special meetings of the Board of Directors may be called at any time by any three Members of the Board.
 Notice shall be given of the place (which may be within or without the Commonwealth of Massachusetts), date, and hour of each meeting of the Board of Directors, and in the case of a special meeting, the purpose or purposes for which the meeting is called.
-Such notice shall be mailed to each Board Member at least ten (10) days before the scheduled date of the meeting, addressed to the address as it appears in the records of the Society, or delivered to such Board Member personally at least five (5) days before the scheduled date of the meeting.
+Such notice shall be communicated to each Board Member at least ten (10) days before the scheduled date of the meeting.

 5.04.
 Voting.
 A quorum of the Board to conduct business shall consist of two-thirds of the Members of the Board.
 Each Board Member shall be entitled to cast one vote upon each matter at any meeting of the Board.
 Except as at the times otherwise required by Commonwealth Law, the vote of the majority of the Board Members present at a meeting of the Board at which a quorum is present shall be the act of the Board.

 5.05.
 Interim Business.
-Interim business may be conducted by mail or telephone.
+Interim business may be conducted by mail, email, fax or telephone.
 The President shall have the power to take binding action in the absence of a meeting of the Board provided two-thirds of the Members of the Board have concurred, in writing or by witnessed telephone conversation, in such action.

 5.06.
 Ex-Officio Members of the Board.
-Ex-officio Members of the Board shall be the Resident Agent and other individuals so designated by the Board.
+Ex-officio Members of the Board shall be individuals so designated by the Board.
 Ex-officio Members shall not be permitted to vote on the Board.

 MEETINGS OF MEMBERS